 30A.
 Physical Aggression/Fighting

 Physical aggression towards any person is unacceptable.
 Lincoln School has zero tolerance for physical aggression.
 Actions involving physical contact where injury may occur (hitting, kicking, punching, hitting with an object, hair pulling, scratching, slapping, etc.) will have severe consequences.
-Consequences for physical aggression/fighting will be determined by Lincoln School administration, including the possibility of removal from the program.
+Consequences for physical aggression/fighting will be determined by Lincoln School administration, including removal from the program.
 Students who engage in physical aggression/fighting may be subject to arrest by the Joliet Police Officer.
-Actions which may not cause physical harm but threaten the safety of students and staff (aggressive behavior other than fighting, instigation of a fight, threats of violence, etc.) will have severe consequences as determined by school administration.
+Actions which may not cause physical harm but threaten the safety of students and staff (aggressive behavior other than fighting, instigation of a fight, threats of violence, etc.) will have severe consequences as determined by school administration and/or law enforcement.